neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/2-storage/chapter.md

 Finally, we have our first method, a getter that's been marked as `@constant`.
 This just tells the compiler that the method does not modify any storage properties, and thus can be invoked without submitting a transaction to the blockchain.
 Again, this will become more clear once we see how non-constant methods are invoked in the tests in later chapters.

-## Try
+## Instructions

 Phew, that was a lot of information to absorb at once.
 The good news is, now you get to try it out!

-Let's add a property called `mutableSupply` that's a `Fixed<8>` with an initial value of `0` to represent the current supply of our token.
-Additionally, add a `@constant` getter method called `totalSupply` which just returns the value of `mutableSupply`.
+  1. Add a property called `mutableSupply` - a `Fixed<8>` with the value of `0`.
+  2. Add a `@constant` getter method called `totalSupply` which just returns the value of `mutableSupply`.

 ## Test